Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Suja, also known as Bhutanese butter tea, is a traditional hot beverage with a special place in Bhutanese culture.
 It combines salted yak butter, tea leaves, and water.
 The mixture is then boiled and churned until it forms a frothy, creamy texture.
 Suja is a staple in Bhutanese households and is often served as a welcoming gesture to guests.

-This unique beverage has a rich, savoury flavour with a hint of saltiness from the butter.
+This unique beverage has a rich, savory flavor with a hint of saltiness from the butter.
 It provides warmth and comfort, especially in the cold mountainous regions of Bhutan.
 Suja is not only enjoyed for its taste but is also believed to have numerous health benefits, such as aiding digestion and providing energy.

-When visiting Bhutan, trying a cup of sugar is a delightful way to experience the local culture and savour a traditional Bhutanese beverage.
+When visiting Bhutan, trying a cup of Suja is a delightful way to experience the famous traditional food in Bhutan and savor a traditional Bhutanese beverage.
+It’s often enjoyed alongside Bhutanese breakfast dishes, making it a perfect start to your day.

 13. Zow Shungo